makeandbuild/vessl/README.md

     npm install
     ./load.sh

+[vess-webapp](https://github.com/makeandbuild/vessl-webapp)  has some nice utility gradle tasks to suppor this

 ## Validation

 Validation is supported via JSR-303 annotations and custom spring Validator instances you define.
 Simply defining an